mkaybug/Startup260/notes.md

 Where is the interpreter for HTML?
 It's the browser!
 And, it's not too strict.
 Still, try to be clean and neat and accurate.
 ### (W3schools.com)
 Proffessor Clement's favorite HTML learning tool.
+## Tip
+Start a portfolio for yourself, create a gitHub repository, perhaps even "buy your name" so that when an employer googles you, they get your website as the top hit.